 Step 3: Chock the Trailer Wheels

-Chock the trailer wheels if the trailer does not have spring brakes or if you are not sure.
+Chock the trailer wheels if the trailer does not have spring brakes or you are not sure.
 (The air could leak out of the trailer air tank, releasing its emergency brakes.
 Without the chocks, the trailer could move.)

 Step 4: Lower the Landing Gear